Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 20.25.30 UTC
+- WIB: Sabtu, 6 September 2025 21.22.27 UTC
-- WITA: Sabtu, 6 September 2025 21.25.30 UTC
+- WITA: Sabtu, 6 September 2025 22.22.27 UTC
-- WIT: Sabtu, 6 September 2025 22.25.30 UTC
+- WIT: Sabtu, 6 September 2025 23.22.27 UTC

 Kutipan Inspiratif:
-"My fake plants died because I did not pretend to water them."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: funny
+Kategori: success